What is it?

 X-rays will help determine the path of treatment that will be taken.
-Some olecranon fractures can be treated by being casted or placed in a splint to hold the elbow in place while the bone heals.
+Some olecranon fractures can be treated by being cast or placed in a splint to hold the elbow in place while the bone heals.
 Surgery may be indicated if the elbow is displaced or if the fracture is open.
 Displaced fractures are treated operatively by internal fixation using wires, screws or plates.

 The end goal of treatment is to regain full motion of the elbow and return to normal activities.
 You will most likely be prescribed physical or occupational therapy which will provide you with exercises to regain full range of motion.
 Elbows are known to get stiff fairly quickly so it is important to perform given exercises as prescribed multiple times a day to ensure full rehabilitation and return to elbow function that you had prior to injury.

 Patients undergoing any surgery are subject to risks of infection, wound healing problems, nerve injury, deep vein thrombosis and pulmonary embolism.
 Infection rates are reduced in surgeries that employ smaller incisions.
 Specific risks related to this injury include loss of elbow joint motion, non-union of the fracture and early onset arthritis of the elbow joint.